canqin001/UODA/README.md

 `pip install -r requirements.txt`

 ## Train & Test
-If you run the experiment on one adaptation scanerio, like real to clipart of the DomainNet,
+If you run the experiment on one adaptation scanerio, like real to sketch of the DomainNet,
 ```
 python main.py --dataset multi --source real --target sketch
 ```